trishajjohnson/reactor-image-classication/README.md

 # Getting Started

 The foam classification application displays all the bioreactor images as well as radio buttons to classify/reclassify the image as foaming or not foaming.
-You may filter the images displayed by 'all', 'foaming', 'not foaming' and unclassified'.
+You may filter the images displayed by 'all', 'foaming', 'not foaming' and 'unclassified'.
 You may also change the number of images displayed on the page by 20, 50 and 100.

 ## Seeding the Database